OscarPellicer/pexams/README.md

 ### 3. Install Poppler

-You may also need to install Poppler, which is needed for `pdf2image` to convert PDFs to images during correction, and also for generating simulated scans:
+You may also need to install Poppler, which is needed to convert PDFs to images during the correction phase and for generating simulated scans:

-- **Windows**: `conda install -c conda-forge poppler`
+- **Windows**: `conda install -c conda-forge poppler` (alternatively, you can download the Poppler binaries from [the Poppler Windows repository](https://github.com/oschwartz10612/poppler-windows/releases/tag/v25.12.0-0))
 - **macOS**: `brew install poppler`
 - **Debian/Ubuntu**: `sudo apt-get install poppler-utils`